Last updated on August 26th, 2023 at 09:33 am

 Veracious Vintage Co. is a heaven for all the divas “Curating a killer vintage wardrobe” as the shop’s owner herself describes, with glamorous dresses, suits and beyond from the 1930s-1960s.
-Her impeccable taste and love for vintage fashion is clearly visible in all of the carefully picked garments and it doesn’t come as a surprise, that the savvy vintage shopper, clicks the “add to basket” button before you get the chance to finish the sentence “Should I or should I not buy yet another 1950s Dior inspired New Look dress?”
+Her impeccable taste and love for vintage fashion are clearly visible in all of the carefully picked garments and it doesn’t come as a surprise, that the savvy vintage shopper, clicks the “add to basket” button before he gets the chance to finish the sentence “Should I or should I not buy yet another 1950s Dior inspired New Look dress?”

-And if you were wondering, was it me who missed on a great opportunity of purchasing a gorgeous 1950s dress from Veracious vintage Co. you would be right.
-I put the dress in question, that even Morticia Addams would approve of, for few hours in my Wish List folder before someone else snapped it up.
+And if you were wondering, was it me who missed on a great opportunity to purchase a gorgeous 1950s dress from Veracious Vintage Co. you would be right.
+I put the dress in question, that even Morticia Addams would approve of, for a few hours in my Wish List folder before someone else snapped it up.

 Dominique de Merteuil: How did you start your adventure in selling vintage clothes?

 Veracious Vintage Co.: I am a 4th generation dealer in antique and vintage wares.
 I have been hunting for treasures from a very young age with my mother, my mentor.
 At age 7, with a $5 winning auction bid, I acquired my first vintage wedding gown.

 Thus began the curation of an extensive vintage dress-up wardrobe that would become the envy of my childhood gal pals.
 I continued to buy second-hand through my teens and young adult life and selling was simply second nature – genetic really.
 Entrepreneurship became an obvious path after years in retail and now I feel fortunate enough to call my passion my livelihood.

 DDM: What can we find in your vintage shop?
 For example, do you specialise in a particular era or type of garment, accessory, etc?